larb0b/hours/README.md

 ## Portability

 This script is aimed to be very portable.
-The least portable function of the script is `edithrs` as some sed implementations will not understand line 42.
+The least portable function of the script is `edithrs` as some sed implementations will not understand the last sed line in the `edithrs` function.